mbayediongue/skin-lesion-detection-and-tool-wear-classification/README.md

-# skin-lesion-detection-and-tool-wear-classification
+# skin-lesion-detection-from-segmented-images-and-superpixels

-This work
 This work uses the database of the ISIC Challenge 2017: [Skin Lesion Analysis Towards Melanoma Detection](https://ieeexplore.ieee.org/document/8993219) [1].

 It focuses on the third and fourth parts of the challenge (feature extraction and disease classification).
 Considering that we already have the segmented images and the superpixels of the original images.
+The main challenge is the small size of the data set (only 200 images).
+The proposed solution did not use directly the images but used morphological, intensity and texture descriptors extracted from the images to build a SVM classifier.

 Here is a [link](https://drive.google.com/drive/folders/1vFrGFBBJygRIfYiHEQeuzUlyBJDm8MO-?usp=sharing) to directly download the database containing images (original images, superpixels and segmendted images) from Google Drive.